$2$-adic integral models of some Shimura varieties with parahoric level structure: -divisible groups and Lau's classification

-If $\CF$ is a lifting frame, then the existence of a normal decomposition in (4) of the above definition is equivalent to that $M/M_1$ is a projective $R$-module.
-A frame is a lifting frame if $S$ is local or $I$-adic.
-Given $(M,M_1)$ together with a normal decomposition $M=L\oplus T$, giving $\sigma$-linear maps $(F,F_1)$ which make an $\CF$-window $\CP$ is equivalent to giving a $\sigma$-linear isomorphism $\Psi: L\oplus T\simto M$ defined by $F_1$ on $L$ and by $F$ on $T$.
-The triple $(L,T,\Psi)$ is called a \dfn{normal representation of $\CP$}.
+\begin{remark} If $\CF$ is a lifting frame, then the existence of a normal decomposition in (3) of the above definition is equivalent to that $M/M_1$ is a projective $R$-module.
+A frame is a lifting frame if $S$ is local or $I$-adic. \end{remark}